teuton-software/teuton/docs/learn/example-03-remote-hosts.md

 * `case-01`, report with details about case 01 (maul)
 * `case-02`, report with details about case 02 (r2d2)
 * `case-03`, report with details about case 03 (obiwan)
-* `cresume`, report with global resumed information about all cases.
+* `resume`, report with global resumed information about all cases.